dmadison/HID_Buttons/README.md

 * [Mouse](https://www.arduino.cc/reference/en/language/functions/usb/mouse/)
 * [Joystick](https://github.com/MHeironimus/ArduinoJoystickLibrary)

+All three of these HID types are also supported on the Teensy using its native libraries.

 ## License
 Released under the terms of the permissive [MIT license](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for more information.